FORGOTTEN MOTOCROSS TECH: REMO BERLESE’S INNOVATIVE JETT J1 BOOTS

 Remo’s first prototype boot was a thing of beauty.
 The boots weighed only 2 pounds each, but they were not durable enough for the real world of motocross racing.
 Over the course of five years, Remo went through six different iterations of the expensive injection molds to get the Jett boot where he wanted it.
 But, even though the Jett J1 had its loyal supporters, it could not crack the American market.
 In the end, Remo sold the molds and the concept to Pro Tork in Brazil, where the Jett boot is still manufactured.
 Christophe Pourcel raced in Jett boots up until his retirement in 2017.

-MXA has two test riders who wear Jett boots—even though they haven’t been available in the USA since 2015.
+MXA has two test riders who still wear Jett boots—even though they haven’t been available in the USA since 2015.
 This is Australian racer Dan Alamangos at Glen Helen.

 You might also like